 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure for an infant who is 1 month to 1 year old.
 A lay person is someone who is not a trained healthcare worker.
-An infant may need CPR because his heart stopped beating or he stopped breathing.
+An infant may need CPR because his or her heart stopped beating or he or she stopped breathing.
 This may be due to an accident, injury, or medical condition.
 CPR combines chest compressions with rescue breathing.
-A chest compression is when you put pressure on and off the infant's chest.
-Rescue breathing means you give breaths to the infant through his mouth and nose.
+A chest compression means you put pressure on and off the infant's chest.
+Rescue breathing means you give breaths to the infant through his or her mouth and nose.

 What should I do if I find an infant who is not breathing normally?

 - Make sure the area is safe to enter, and approach the infant.
-Move him only if the area is dangerous, such as in a fire.
+Move the infant only if the area is dangerous, such as in a fire.

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn him onto his back while you support his head and neck.
-Keep the infant's body straight as you turn him onto his back.
+- Kneel beside the infant.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the infant onto his or her back while you support his or her head and neck.
+Keep the infant's body straight as you turn him or her.

-How do I give CPR to an infant?
+How do I give chest compressions to an infant?

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the infant's brain and body.

 - Kneel beside the infant's chest.
-Put the pads of 2 fingers where the infant's ribs meet in the middle of his chest, between the nipples.
+Put the pads of 2 fingers where the infant's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.

 - With the pads of your fingers, press straight down on the infant's sternum 1½ inches (4 centimeters).
 This should be at least ⅓ the depth of the infant's chest.